Nature of Setting and Population Served

 Supervision and Training

 Dr. Maltby is a board-certified child and adolescent psychologist, and an infant-parent and early-childhood mental health specialist (California Endorsement), and will provide direct training and supervision to externs.
 All supervision will be individual; Bayley test administration and interventions in SAFE Families will be supervised live.
-Didactics will be provided on topics of Fetal Alcohol Syndrome, the child welfare system, prenatal development, labor and delivery, and test administration.
+Didactics will be provided on topics of Fetal Alcohol Syndrome, the child welfare system, prenatal development, labor & delivery, and test administration.
 As part of the didactic experience, there will be monthly assigned reading focusing primarily on neurocognitive and social-emotional outcomes for infants with various types of prenatal exposures.
-Students are welcome to participate in other didactic experiences available on campus (e.g., neuropsychology seminar.)
+Students are welcome to participate in other didactic experiences available on campus (e.g., grand rounds, neuropsychology seminar) as their schedules allow.